xjtu-omics/SpatialCOC/README.md

 ## 🎬Getting started

-We provide detailed toturials as well as all image reproductions at [SpaKnit' toturials and documentation](https://spaknit-tutorial.readthedocs.io/en/latest/).
+We provide detailed tutorials as well as all image reproductions at [SpaKnit' toturials and documentation](https://spaknit-tutorial.readthedocs.io/en/latest/).

 Before using, please visit the link below to download all the raw data and the results: [Data for SpaKnit](https://zenodo.org/records/14854748) and [Results for SpaKnit](https://zenodo.org/records/15182465).